Johnny Bucyk: Retirement and legacy

 During a game in 2007 the Bruins held Hail to the Chief night at the TD Garden.
-To celebrate Bucyk’s 50th year as a member of the team.
+To celebrate Bucyk's 50th year as a member of the team.
 Before the game Bucyk stood at center ice and gave a speech to the Bruins fans with many of his former teammates by his side.

 Bucyk was inducted into the Ukrainian Sports hall of fame in 2017.
 His uke line teammates would later be inducted in subsequent years.

 In 2022 Bucyk served as the parade marshal for the Thanksgiving day celebrations in Plymouth, also honoring the 50 anniversary of the 1972 Bruins team.

-He has dropped the ceremonial puck at numerous times at Bruins home games, most recently along side Bobby Orr during the 2023 NHL winter classic at Fenway park.

-He was honored during the Bruins centennial celebration’s in 2024, being Named to the Boston Bruins All-Centennial Team.
+He has dropped the ceremonial puck at numerous times at Bruins home games, most recently alongside Bobby Orr during the 2023 NHL winter classic at Fenway park.
+He was honored during the Bruins centennial celebrations in 2024, being Named to the Boston Bruins All-Centennial Team.

-On May 12th 2025 the Bruins held a special event at the TD garden to celebrate Bucyk’s 90th birthday.
-The event seen Bucyk’s family and numerous Bruins players from the past and present all come together for the celebration.
+On May 12th 2025 the Bruins held a special event at the TD garden to celebrate Bucyk's 90th birthday.
+The event seen Bucyk's family and numerous Bruins players from the past and present all come together for the celebration.

-Family/personal life
+Personal life

-His nephew Randy Bucyk played for the Northeastern University Huskies and the Montreal Canadiens and Calgary Flames organizations, earning a Stanley Cup ring with Montreal in 1986.
+His nephew Randy Bucyk played for the Northeastern University Huskies, and the Montreal Canadiens and Calgary Flames organizations, earning a Stanley Cup ring with Montreal in 1986.
 Randy Bucyk also played for the Canadian national team in 1989.
 Bucyk also played with his older brother William Bucyk, a defenseman for the Oil Kings who played several seasons in the minor league Western Hockey League in the late 1950s.

 Bucyk was married to his wife Anne for 53 years.
-She died in 2012 the 2 had 3 children together.
-Jo-Anne, Michael and Larry.
-Bucyk resides in Boxford and enjoys playing golf.
-He also owns a summer property near Kootenay Lake in Canada.
+She died in 2012.
+The couple had three children together, Jo-Anne, Michael, and Larry.
+He also has eight grandchildren, and resides in Boxford where he enjoys playing golf.
+He also owns a summer property near Kootenay Lake in British Columbia.

 Bucyk has also been involved in numerous charitable activities being regarded as one of the Boston most generous sports figures with regards to charitable work he has raised millions of dollars for causes such as the Heart Foundation and the Children's Glaucoma Foundation.
-In regards to his kind nature Bruins owner Jermey Jacob’s ones stated "It's often been said that if any of us wanted an elephant, Johnny Bucyk would get it for us."
-Bucyk has also made visits to hospitals in the Boston area to greet children and their families.
+In regards to his kind nature, Bruins owner Jeremy Jacobs once stated "It's often been said that if any of us wanted an elephant, Johnny Bucyk would get it for us."
+Bucyk has also regularly made visits to hospitals in the Boston area to greet children and their families.

 Bucyk served as the state chairman for the American Heart association (AHA) for over 20 years.
-In 1992 he was awarded the Paul Dudley White Award for his significant contributions to the field of cardiovascular health.
+In 1992 he received the Paul Dudley White Award for his significant contributions to the field of cardiovascular health.

-In 2023 The 200 Foundation (a Massachusetts based charity organization) named Bucyk their Honoree of the year, for his consistent contributions to charity and local organizations in Massachusetts.
-In addition the Bay state brewing company made a limited addition Johnny Bucyk #9 beer with the proceeds going to the charity.
+In 2023, the 200 Foundation (a Massachusetts-based charity organization) named Bucyk their Honoree of the year, for his consistent contributions to charity and local organizations in Massachusetts.
+In addition, the Bay State Brewing company made a limited edition "Johnny Bucyk #9 Beer", with the proceeds going to the charity.